 further invest in R&D, hence to produce high quality stoves at lower cost;

-provide a reliable after-sales service;
+provide a reliable after-sales service.
+A dedicated customer experience team is available to handle end-user inquiries and concerns through call support and other channels, ensuring timely resolution.

 sensitize and raise awareness amongst end-users about the benefits and how to use the improved cookstoves.
+BURN Manufacturing provides end-user training on the Jikokoa stove use through organized demonstrations and in some cases, home follow-up visits.
+The purpose is to ensure sensitization of end users towards correct and sustained use of the project stove.

 Besides reducing GHG emission in line with the United Nations Sustainable Development Goal (SDG) number 13 ‘Climate Action’, this programme will also seek to increase other long-term sustainability benefits for the local families, SMEs and institutions as well as the local environment.
 Project activities under the PoA are expected to contribute to different Sustainable Development Goals (SDGs) in the following way: